NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Expert Fireworks Crafter.md

 **Prerequisites** Firework Technician Dedication; expert in Crafting
 * * *
-You're particularly adept at crafting fireworks, allowing you to create much more powerful fireworks than you otherwise could.
-Your advanced alchemy level for fireworks increases to your level - 3.
+You're particularly adept at crafting fireworks, allowing you to create more powerful fireworks than you otherwise could.
+When creating fireworks displays using your advanced alchemy benefits, you create 2 fireworks displays for each of your daily consumables that you expend.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*